 Hear from our teachers

-Mrs Garoghan is Acting Vice Principal at Ark Charter.
+Mrs Garoghan is Assistant Vice Principal at Ark Charter.
 She joined the school in 2011 as Head of English, and today she is also responsible for Teaching and Learning, CPD and Modern Foreign Languages.

 Ark Charter was the first academy in Portsmouth, and AG says she was attracted to the school by its ethos and sense of mission.
 Thanks to the hard work of the school’s staff, it is now one of the most improved schools in the country.